nucerl/myPortfolio/README.md

 - The design is based on [Bedimcode](https://github.com/bedimcode)
 - The resume is created on [FlowCV](https://flowcv.com/)
 - The email service provider is [EmailJs](https://www.emailjs.com/)
-- Contact form validations are added
+- Contact form validations are added using JavaScript
+- Normal alerts are replaced with Sweet Alert [SweetAlert](https://sweetalert.js.org)
 - The favicon generator is [favicon.io](https://favicon.io/favicon-generator/)
 - The Open Graph Meta Tags are added [Open Graph](https://ogp.me/)
 - A video grid is added to feature Youtube embeded videos